 Most mobile phones today can now support dual SIM networks.
 This allows you to use two different networks at the same time.

 For example, you can choose one network to make calls and the other to browse the Internet.
-Thanks to this flexibility, you will not have any difficulties even if you are abroad, making it more convenient for you.
+Thanks to this flexibility, you will not have any difficulties even if you are abroad, making it more convenient.

 5. Get faster updates

 Every carrier you find there usually updates its own devices.
-Sometimes these updates can take some time and this can slow your device down a bit for some tasks.
-However, the rate at which you receive these updates usually varies from carrier to carrier.
+Sometimes, these updates can take time, slowing your device down for some tasks.
+However, the rate you receive these updates usually varies from carrier to carrier.

 However, if you have an unlocked device, you can get faster updates directly from Google rather than relying solely on updates from the manufacturer.